Beaconsys/Data_review_reporting/README.md

 ## 1 Getting Started Instructions

-This paper presents a comprehensive and detailed analysis of the system and job characteristics on a cutting-edge computing system, Sunway TaihuLight supercomputer.
+This study presents a comprehensive and detailed analysis of the system and job characteristics on a cutting-edge computing system, Sunway TaihuLight supercomputer.
 Our study offers valuable insights into trends in I/O performance, as well as the challenges and opportunities for improvement in high-performance computing environments.
 We present our methodology, findings, and the significance of our study.
 These results have significant implications for the design, optimization, and management of HPC systems, as well as the development of more efficient data-intensive applicaitons.
 Additionally, we discuss the implications of our findings for future research and practice in this area.
 This project will show our data processing and analyzing scripts, as well as data collected by Beacon (An open-source and lightweight collecting tool).
 Details see blow.

 ## 2 Detailed Instructions